Vaso Laskaraki: Personal life

-Laskaraki began dating Greek actor Giannis Tsimitselis in 2009, after meeting on the set of tv serie I Polykatoikia.
-They married on October 24, 2013 in Athens and on November 10, 2013 she gave birth to their daughter, Evangelia "Eva" Tsimitseli.
-On September 28, 2017 Laskaraki and Tsimitselis announced their divorce with their lawyer's statement on media.
+Laskaraki began dating Greek actor Giannis Tsimitselis in 2009, after meeting on the set of TV series I Polykatoikia.
+They married on October 24, 2013, in Athens and on November 10, 2013, she gave birth to their daughter, Evangelia "Eva" Tsimitseli.
+On September 28, 2017, Laskaraki and Tsimitselis announced their divorce with their lawyer's statement on media.
 On April 24, 2019, Laskaraki married Greek chef Lefteris Soultatos in Crete, Greece.